- What We Do

 Food Assistance Programs

-The Office of Food for Peace (FFP) recently provided 20,380 MT of wheat, peas, and vegetable oil, to WFP’s new protracted relief and recovery operation.
+The Office of Food for Peace (FFP) has provided 41,440 MT of in-kind food assistance to WFP’s new Protracted Relief and Recovery Operation.
 Over the next three years WFP aims to reach 3,663,779 conflict-affected displaced persons, returnees, natural disaster-affected populations, persons affected by acute economic stresses, malnourished children under five, and pregnant and lactating women.
-With FFP assistance, WFP will reach 442,000 food-insecure Afghans with general food assistance.
+FFP contributions to WFP will reach approximately 442,000 food-insecure Afghans with general food assistance.

 Food for Peace Contributions